gsmitaa/Python-Codes-and-Projects/README.md

 Here's my resume:

 <br>
-This repository serves to showcase my projects and achievements throughout my journey as a data analyst.
+This repository serves to showcase my projects and achievements throughout my journey as a Data Analyst.
 My repository comprises codes and information encompassing academic, personal (for learning and enjoyment), and professional projects.

 <br>